 I just remembered thinking that he was some corporate guy in a suit.

-After the Facebook friending I decided to start throwing dinner parties at my house so I could make up reasons to see him more.
+After the Facebook friending I started throwing dinner parties so I could make up reasons to see him more.

 He was playing it a little too cool for my taste, so I told him he wasn't flirting with me enough.

 I didn’t know that Jesse had never had sushi before; he ended up puking on the side of the road after dropping me off.